 There were a variety of reactions when I told people I was going to the show.
-Most laughed, a few were jealous, and a surprising number of
+Most laughed, a few were jealous, and a surprising number of people said: Kayne, oh, I can't stand him, he is soooo arrogant (conceited, egotistical, cocky, etc.)!
+This struck me as slightly ridiculous for two reasons:

 1. Yeah he is, he's one of the most famous pop stars of his era.
 And admit it, you love or have loved his music.
 It has played at your favorite parties, been on your workout mix or has bumped in your car.